hiramaral/NextPCB-Manufacturing-Rules/README.md

 We strongly suggest using HQDFM to review your design in addition to EDA design rule checks.
 With HQDFM, you can view the actual production files (Gerber or ODB++) that will be used for manufacture and use HQDFM's analysis algorithms to detect many production related issues not covered by DRCs.

+HQDFM also has advanced Design for Assembly (DFA) analysis and footprint checking capabilities for over 6 million parts and growing, as well as other useful production tools such as the panelization tool and impedance calculator.

+### About HQ Electronics and NextPCB

+Founded in 2011, Shenzhen Huaqiu (HQ) Electronics Co.
+Ltd., is the world's leading industrial digital manufacturing platform for PCB manufacture, PCB assembly, components distribution, and electronics design verification tools.
+Their passion for reliable, fast and cost-effective electronics manufacturing services has transformed the industry, streamlining the entire production process and allowing production efficiency and cost-savings to reach record highs without compromising on reliability.

+Serving national engineers for over 15 years, HQ Electronics has becoming a household name in providing full-feature multilayer PCBs and PCB assembly services engineers can trust.
+HQ NextPCB, HQ Electronics's international division, brings these capabilities, speed, affordability and more to clients in over 160 countries.

 www.nextpcb.com